garzj/docs-diary/docs/os/cisco/040_routing_gateways.md

   !
 Either add a network to OSPF here network 192.168.42.0 0.0.0.255 area 0

+  !
+If configured, should be on all devices in the network auto-cost reference-bandwidth 1000

+  !
+Propagates default static routes to OSPF default-information originate

 interface gi0/0/0
   !
 Or add the network from the interface directly ip ospf 10 area 0

+  !
+Optional settings
+  ip ospf cost 10
+  ip ospf hello-interval 5
+  ip ospf dead-interval 20

   no shutdown
   ip address 192.168.42.254 255.255.255.0